Tech-Inspire-SL/TreeventX/FUTURE_PLANS.md

-# GatherFlow: Future Plans & Strategic Outlook
+# TreeventX: Future Plans & Strategic Outlook

-This document outlines the strategic direction, future features, market considerations, and revenue models for GatherFlow, with a particular focus on opportunities and challenges in Sierra Leone.
+This document outlines the strategic direction, future features, market considerations, and revenue models for TreeventX, with a particular focus on opportunities and challenges in Sierra Leone.

 ## 1. Future Features & Enhancements

-GatherFlow is committed to continuous improvement and expansion.
+TreeventX is committed to continuous improvement and expansion.
 Our roadmap includes:

 ### Short-Term (Next 3-6 Months)
 *   **Enhanced Content Moderation:** Replace placeholder functions with robust, integrated AI moderation APIs (e.g., Google Cloud Safety API, OpenAI Moderation) for all user-generated text and image content.